AntonGole/OSRSBot/README.md

 - VirtualBox: For managing Android VMs.
 - ADB: For communicating with Android VMs.

-## Contributing

-Contributions to OSRSBot are welcome!
-Please read [CONTRIBUTING.md](link-to-contributing-file) for details on our code of conduct and the process for submitting pull requests.

 ## License

 This project is licensed under the [MIT License](LICENSE.md).